 energy_py is reinforcement learning for energy systems.

-Using reinforcement learning agents to control virtual energy environments is the first step towards using reinforcement learning to optimize real-world energy systems.
-This is a professional mission of mine – to use reinforcement learning to control real world energy systems.
+Using reinforcement learning agents to control virtual energy environments is a necessary step in using reinforcement learning to optimize real world energy systems.

-energy_py supports this goal by providing a collection of reinforcement learning agents, energy environments and tools to run experiments.
+energy_py supports this goal by providing a collection of agents, energy environments and tools to run experiments.

 What is reinforcement learning

 It’s quite different from supervised learning.
-In supervised learning we start out with a big data set of features and our target.
+In supervised learning we start with a big dataset.
 We train a model to replicate the patterns found in this dataset so that we can make predictions.

 In reinforcement learning we start out with no data.
 The agent generates data (sequences of experience) by interacting with the environment.
 The agent uses it’s experience to learn how to interact with the environment.
 In reinforcement learning we not only learn patterns from data, we also generate our own data.

-If you are interested in reading more about reinforcement learning, the course notes from a one-day introductory course I teach are hosted here.
+If you are interested in learning more about reinforcement learning, I would recommend these resources

 The rise of intermittent generation is introducing uncertainty on the generation and demand side.
-The rise of distributed generators and increasing the number of actions available to operators.
+Delivering value from new technologies such as demand side flexibility and storage require smart decision making.

 For a wide range of problems machine learning results are both state of the art and better than human experts.
-We can get this level of performance using reinforcement learning in our energy systems.
+We can get this level of performance using reinforcement learners to control energy system.